About the statistics

 Background and purpose

-1997-2008: The wage statistics were based on an older Standard Industrial Classification (SN2002) and are available as closed series in StatBank Norway.
+1997-2008: Wage statistics were based on the old Standard Industrial Classification (SN2002) and are available as closed series in StatBank Norway.

-You can find more information about the break under «Production».
+For more information about the breach in the time series under «Production».

 Users and applications